benellis3/pymarl2/README.md

 1. Collect a dataset for a scenario:

-   A dataset consists of replay episodes collected with previously trained QMIX policy on the given scenario.
+   A dataset consists of replay episodes collected with an already trained QMIX policy for the given scenario.
    The weights of the trained QMIX policies are saved in `results_smac1` and `results_smac2_final_run`.

    To generate the dataset associated to the first seed on the `5_gen_protoss` scenario you can run